jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ## Intervals: the building blocks

 Intervals are the basic building blocks of harmony.

-They are responsible for the way music sounds and how it makes us feel.
+They are responsible for the way music sounds, and how it makes us feel.

 ### Pitch and frequency